Teachers Only: Production

 Lynn Redgrave had starred on CBS's House Calls for two seasons, but she was replaced by Sharon Gless in the third.
-It was heavily reported that she was fired for breastfeeding her newborn at work, but the network claimed it was a budget dispute (Redgrave's then-husband/manager later admitted both parts were true).
+It was heavily reported that she was fired for breastfeeding her newborn at work, but the network claimed it was a budget dispute (Redgrave's then-husband/manager later asserted both parts were true).
 Eager to cash in on the publicity and cater to her every need, third-place network NBC quickly offered her this series.
 In a similar situation, Norman Fell had shot to fame overnight as the crotchety landlord on ABC's Three's Company, but he found himself at odds with the network after being exiled to the short-lived spinoff, The Ropers.
 Cast as the young science teacher was Adam Arkin, then best-known as the son of Alan Arkin.
 The rest of the cast was populated by little-known character actors.
 Series creator Aaron Ruben brought along writing veterans from his most recent endeavor, The Stockard Channing Show (which suffered a notably similar fate, being a revamped version of Channing's previous sitcom, Just Friends).

 When it returned in early 1983, Redgrave and Fell retained their character names, but everything else had changed.
 Redgrave switched occupations from English teacher to guidance counselor, all hints of an eventual romance between her and Fell were nixed, and his character is revealed to have been carrying on in a longtime secret affair with his secretary, portrayed by Jean Smart.
 This was Smart's first television experience, and although her agent remarked, "You really don’t know your ass from apple butter, do you?," she was given the plumpest role of the new ensemble.

 Tim Reid simultaneously replaced Arkin's science teacher (also named Michael) and Van Nessa Clark's token black character.
 Teresa Ganzel was a regular in skits on The Tonight Show Starring Johnny Carson, and his company produced this series, which led to her involvement.
 Ganzel was at a moment of particular success, having recently been showcased as the object of male desire in the 1982 film The Toy, which was cited in NBC advertisements.
 Originally, Joel Brooks costarred as the music teacher, but his character was dropped after eight episodes and he was scrubbed from the opening credits.
 However, the network did not broadcast the episodes in production order, so he appeared all throughout the season.
 Although they still explored dark themes such as violence against women and racial profiling, the new writing staff generally kept a lighter tone.

 The Commodores' song "Reach High," which appeared on the band's compilation album "All the Great Hits", was touted as the show's second season theme song, and the band was prominently listed in the closing credits as an instrumental version played.
 This cross-promotional media gimmick proved to be fruitless, as the show flopped and the single failed to make it onto the music charts.